Dazzlecube/Stories-Untold/content/posts/fantasyanddegrowth.md

 Fantasy - think Howard, Tolkien, Leibler and many others - conjures up stories of heroic adventures involving evil sorcerers, monsters, and lost civilization.

 Fantasy offers a welcome escapade from our daily lives.
-It has also been proposed that it incarnates the opposite of bureaucracies.
+It also incarnates the opposite of bureaucracies.
 In [The Utopia of Rules](https://davidgraeber.org/books/the-utopia-of-rules/), David Graeber argues that fantasy books act not only as an enjoyable form of escapism, but also as a reassurance that bureaucracy is actually needed (this only represent a fraction of the wealth of ideas that are presented in the book, I highly recommend it).

 Think about it: In all fantasy work, bureaucracies and administration are evil, or incompetent at best.